 The History of Medicine Committee is proud to introduce a beautiful, three-banner display that traces the history of tobacco advertising and rise of antitobacco advocacy.
 "Smoke and Mirrors" contain striking images of advertisements and antitobacco posters, along with counterarguments suitable for discussion.

 The freestanding banner set is available for display in schools, medical offices, clinics, or libraries.
-There is no charge to reserve a banner set and shipping is free, due to the generous support of the TMA Foundation.

 “Smoke and Mirrors” joins these other popular traveling exhibits from the History of Medicine Committee that can be reserved for free; you pay only shipping costs for these banners: